ADOPT AN EMPLOYEE-FIRST COMMUNICATION PLAN

 Mergers bring massive changes and even fears to employees of both institutions.
 When employees learn about upcoming mergers, their first reactions understandably triggers concerns about what will happen to their careers, commutes, benefits, and families.

-Bank leaders need to prioritize effective and empathetic internal communications to help their employees understand what’s happening and their critical role during the merger.
+Bank leaders need to prioritize effective and empathetic internal merger communications to help their employees understand what’s happening and their critical role during the merger process.

 The speed and efficacy of how leaders address employee concerns set the tone for the entire merger process.
 It dictates how peers, customers, and other constituencies view the merger.
 Nothing digs a hole faster than silence or noncommittal answers from management when employees have lingering M&A questions.
 Assuaging staffers’ fears will help them better manage the change and reassure customers who also have concerns.